FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

 Webhooks are a mechanism that allows real-time communication between two different applications or services.
 They are essentially HTTP requests triggered by events in a source system and sent to a destination system, often with a payload of data.
 Webhooks are automated, meaning they are automatically sent out when their corresponding event is fired in the source system.

 In simple terms, Webhooks are "user-defined HTTP callbacks.”
+This callback is triggered after a specific event occurs in the source system, prompting the system to automatically send an HTTP request to the designated destination system.

 ## How Webhook works

 !["Image displaying how webhook works"](./images/using-webhook-with-node-red-how-webhook-works.png "Image displaying how webhook works"){data-zoomable}

 - Event Initiator: This refers to the event specified to trigger the WebHook.
 Whenever this event occurs, the WebHook will be activated.
-- WebHook Provider: The WebHook provider is responsible for configuring and creating the WebHook.
-It monitors the specified event and generates the WebHook accordingly.
-Upon event triggering, the WebHook generator will dispatch the POST HTTP request to the designated third-party application.
+- Webhook Server: The webhook server, is responsible for managing webhook configurations and endpoints.
+It listens for the specified event.
+When the event is detected, the webhook server automatically sends an HTTP POST request containing relevant data to the designated third-party application or service.
 - Data Reception by Third-Party Application: The third-party application will receive the data sent via the WebHook to the designated URL or listener provided during registration.
 - Custom Action Execution: Upon receiving the POST request, specific actions can be performed.

 ## API Vs Webhook

-Commonly, people always confused between API and webhook some assume it is similar to an HTTP request and some assume it is different and more complex than it but let differentiate
+It's common and understandable to get confused between APIs and webhooks, especially when you are learning about webhooks for the first time.
+However, comparing the two can help dispel these confusions.

 ## API: